-An Alaskan cruise offers the easiest way to see Alaska’s panhandle and the Inside Passage.
-Simply sit back and let the scenery and animals of Alaska float by.
-With a rugged landscape, adventure awaits.
-So let the National Park Service and the National Forest Service teach your family all about the uniqueness of Alaska by earning Junior Ranger badges during your cruise.
-Here’s where to earn Junior Ranger badges on an Alaskan cruise.
+Want to see the 49th state the easy way?
+Then book an Alaskan cruise to see the Alaska panhandle and the Inside Passage.
+With a rugged landscape, simply sit back and let the scenery and animals float by. adventure awaits.
+The kids can even learn more about the land, animals and people of Alaska from the National Park Service and the National Forest Service.
+Here’s the details where to earn Junior Ranger badges on an Alaskan cruise.

 Where to Earn a Junior Ranger Badge in Juneau

 A trip to Juneau isn’t complete without a visit to the Mendenhall Glacier.
 Where the Glacier Bay and Hubbard Glacier are tidewater glaciers, Mendenhall Glacier is a mountain glacier.

 At the Tongass National Forest’s Mendenhall Glacier Visitor Center, grab a Mendenhall Glacier Junior Ranger booklet then take a hike to get closer to the edge of the glacier.
 Mendenhall Glacier offers several hikes along with an interpretive film to learn more about the shrinking glaciers of North America.

 Arrange for an excursion with your cruise ship to visit the Mendenhall Glacier.
 Or take a shuttle bus from Juneau, about $30 roundtrip.
 It’s less than 15 miles from the cruise ship dock.

 Admission is $5 for 16+ and free for kids.
 Open from 8 a.m. to 7:30 p.m. daily during the summer season, May 1 to September 30.
 Located at 6000 Glacier Spur Rd.